jamilurrahman12/proxmox/README.md

 ### High Availability (HA) - PVE HA Manager

 The main task is to manage the VM/CTs that are configured to be highly available and try to always enforce the pre-configured requested state.
-For example, a VM with requested state -**started** will be started if it's not running.
-If it crashes, it will be automatically started again.
+For example, if a VM is configured with the requested state **started**, the PVE HA manager will always try to ensure the VM is in the start state.

 #### Requirements (before starting HA):